-He previously researched how the debt-based money system influences social and ecological dynamics; now he's studying the roles that emotional processing and eco-anxiety play in fostering (or preventing) necessary social change.
+He previously researched how the debt-based money system influences social and ecological dynamics; now he's studying the roles that processing trauma and complex emotions plays in fostering (or preventing) social change.

-As awareness of ecological decline grows and feeds collective grief and anxiety about the future, we continue to study, live, and work in contexts that are irreconcilable with adaptation imperatives.
-How do researchers and working professionals understand the gap between their own subjective experience of ecological decline and the institutional constraints in which they work and live?
+As we continue to study, live, and work in contexts that are irreconcilable with adaptation imperatives, how do researchers and working professionals understand the gap between their own subjective experience of ecological decline and the institutional constraints in which they work and live?

 - PhD researcher, McGill University, in the Natural Resource Science department's Leadership for the Ecozoic program